 - A quiet classroom doesn’t have to impede sharing; times of silence can be focused on contemplative thinking that leads to individual or small group learning.

 (NOTE: This is not meant to be a criticism of an educator’s practices.
 We know that wonderful things are happening in many classrooms.
-But, what’s wonderful for many is ineffective for some, so we have to be willing to adjust our practice. )
+But, what’s wonderful for many is ineffective for some, so, as Guskey points out, we have to be willing to adjust our practice. )

 Excellent teaching includes maintaining high expectations for progress, so a regular check in with accompanying feedback provides the teacher and the student with information about progress and next steps.
 If progress isn’t noted, instructional format content and must be revisited.

 To offer help may send the message that we think the student can’t do it alone.
 So, rather than offering help, think of providing prompts.

 - ask the student to tell you what he has completed thus far and exactly what he needs to know.

 - provide lessons in how to develop questions